glenrobson/glenrobson.github.io/_posts/2018-01-05-marinelives-new-year-wishes.md

  4. A digital camera which saves each new image of a manuscript page with its archival reference number, not a number file name [e.g. TNA HCA 13/53 f.12r] - We could upload 1000 images a day to our laptops * search for them by archival reference & find instantly.

 Some of these wishes fall squarely into what IIIF offers and the others may be assisted by some related technologies.
+Ill split the first wish into its parts:

+## 1-A: A world in which we could download a single manuscript image from an archival, library or museum website.

 Starting with the first one IIIF supports the transcription of images without requiring the images to be downloaded.
 This can make it easier for institutions including Archives, Libraries and Museums to make their images available but will also help in linking transcriptions back to a source image.
 IIIF provides support for transcriptions by using the [Web Annotations][web-annotations] W3C specification.
 Web annotations allow annotation on many different types of resources including images, web pages and videos.
 It is an open format which allows the interoperability of annotations created by different systems.

 Below is a video from Stanford demonstrating how to take a reference to two IIIF objects (one from Stanford and one from the Bodleian Library in Oxford) and drag them into a third viewer Mirador.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/uih5JuQnYuo" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

+## 1-B: Transcribing images

 The [Mirador][Mirador] viewer allows the comparison of images from different locations and also supports transcription of these images through its annotation interface and this is demonstrated in the following video: